uchicago-cs/cmsc22000/website/content/project/chiventure.md

 The CMSC 22000 project revolves around implementing a _text adventure game engine_.
 This means that you won’t be implementing an individual game but, rather, a platform that allows game authors (with little or no knowledge of computer programming) to develop text adventure games.

-Not just that, you won't be implementing it from scratch but, rather, will work on existing code that was written in previous editions of CMSC 22000.
+Not just that, you won't be implementing it from scratch but, rather, will work on existing code that was written in previous offerings of CMSC 22000.

 # Text Adventure Games